Andrew J. Young papers

 He served as U.N. ambassador from Jan.
 30, 1977, to September 23, 1979.
 In 1980, President Carter awarded him the Presidential Medal of Freedom, the nation's highest civilian honor.

-He wrote a weekly column on current events for the Los Angeles Times Syndicate that appeared in more than 40 newspapers.
+He also wrote a weekly column on current events for the Los Angeles Times Syndicate that appeared in more than 40 newspapers.

 In 1981, Young was elected mayor of Atlanta and worked to establish Atlanta as an international city.